|CR at HOCHTIEF|

 We have been pursuing our systematic anti-corruption policy for many years already.
 HOCHTIEF became a member of Transparency International as early as 1999, for example.

-We aim to set standards with our Code of Conduct.
+We aim to set standards.

 Top-level responsibility for Corporate Compliance is held by the CEO of HOCHTIEF Aktiengesellschaft.
 The Chief Compliance Officer reports annually to the Supervisory Board Audit Committee.
 Various units provide support for the work of the Chief Compliance Officer, including Corporate Compliance and Legal.
 All divisions have similarly structured compliance organizations.
 The compliance organization of each division is headed by a divisional compliance officer who reports directly to the Chief Compliance Officer.
 The divisional compliance officers’ responsibilities include implementing the HOCHTIEF compliance program, detecting compliance risks at an early stage, and taking suitable countermeasures.
 Each serves as a local liaison for divisional company employees, providing support in the implementation and onward evolution of the compliance system.